Apollo013/AspNet_MVC5_Security_Claims/README.md

 ### Unpacking Claims

-[Here](https://github.com/Apollo013/AspNet_WebApi2_Security_JWTAuthentication/blob/master/WebApi2_Owin_OAuthAccessTokensAndClaims.Core/Controllers/ClaimsController.cs) we can unpack all the claims for a user within a controller action and return them to a view.
+[Here](https://github.com/Apollo013/AspNet_WebApi2_Security_JWTAuthentication/blob/master/WebApi2_Owin_OAuthAccessTokensAndClaims.Core/Controllers/ClaimsController.cs) we unpack all the claims for a user within a controller action and return them to a view.

 ---